davez1000/twitterarchive/data/readme.txt

-Add your Twitterarchive data JS files here.
+Add your tweets data JS files here from the data/js/tweets folder in your twitterarchive download.